Drowsy Driving

 Things you should know:

-• Drowsiness can be caused by insufficient sleep or being awake during the nighttime hours.
+• Drowsiness can be caused by insufficient sleep or being awake during the night-time hours

-• Learn to recognise the warning signs of drowsiness and take action.
+• Learn to recognise the warning signs of drowsiness and take action

 Have you ever driven while drowsy?